#emeraldcatears's rmmz learnalong blog

 I'm not completely new to RPG maker but I'm going into this as though I'm starting fresh because I honestly haven't used it in a long time.
 I first got RPG Maker XP back when Pokemon Essentials was a thing.
 I pretty much never touched the base program and instead just played with the Pokemon Essentials specific stuff.
 But I ended up giving up on it.

 There were a few factors involved in that.
 Real Life stressors kind of left me in a funk for a decade a while so I didn't practice much.
 Then other things cropped up.
-For one, the tutorial series I was following deciding to showcase a fangame that opened with picking an attack helicopter for the player sprite when asked their gender (the humor only circled the drain from there).
-A lot of the resources also tended to expect you to come in knowing the right terminology.
+A lot of the resources around at the time also tended to expect you to come in knowing the right terminology.
 There was just so much to learn that I couldn't actually decide where to start and ended up just making maps instead.
-Then Nintendo Nintendo'd Pokemon Essentials and I just sort of fell out of love with the idea of making a Pokemon fangame altogether (idk it felt like a bit of a betrayal for the thing you enjoy to discourage creativity related to it, ya know?).
+Eventually I just sort of fell out of love with the idea of making a Pokemon fangame altogether (in favor of an original monster system but I got overwhelmed over where to start).
 In short, I got discouraged.

 But I still kept getting the itch to make a game.
 I debated for years over whether to just try with XP or try to learn with a newer version and finally made the decision to use MZ.